rivethealth/rules_javascript/docs/module.md

    Bable, TypeScript.
 3. Package resolutions are complex, and often involve interpreting package.json imports, exports, etc.
-4. Often, the number input files is very large, on the order of tens of thousands.
+4. Often, the number input files is very large; tens of thousands of files is common.

 ## File layout